 - India is the seventh largest country in the world.

-- There are 37 UNESCO world heritage sites in India, making it rank at number 6 in the world.
+- There are 37 UNESCO world heritage sites in India, including world-renowned landmarks, making it rank at number 6 in the world.

 - After the US, India has the largest English speaking population in the world.